Raphael Fellmer: Biography

 Fellmer studied at The Hague University of Applied Sciences.

 In 2010, a journey from the Netherlands to Mexico became a turning point in his life.
 A backpack for the journey was the last thing he has bought.
-He and his friends crossed the Atlantic for free, as they "payed" for it by taking care of the boat on which they travelled.
+He and his friends crossed the Atlantic for free, as they paid for it by taking care of the boat on which they travelled.
 They hitchhiked in Mexico, worked for food and accommodation.

 When he came back to Berlin, he was first looking for food in the garbage.
 Later he started to get food that was approaching or past best-before date and that the shops were not able to sell.
-He then founded the website Foodsharing to support the exchange of things people has no use for.
+He then founded the website Foodsharing to support the exchange of things people have no use for.

 Fellmer himself lives with no money, his wife uses the equivalent of around $280 per month (2013) from savings and a government child subsidy when she needs to pay for health care or food for their children.

 "Originally I wanted to become a millionaire to be able to help people," says Fellmer.

 In 2017, the translation of his book into Portuguese was published on his homepage.